kristyyang/Movies/movie/README.md

 - Make sure Navbar component

 ```
 - Given no arguments: should give the correct theatre name.
+(AquaNow movie theatre)
 ```

-### Test case 3:
+### Test case 3: Content component

+- We can use react-testing-library testing library to test React Hooks.